 However, the surrounding rainforest and delicate charm of Malanda Village make it seem like more of a hidden, local gem than a commercial establishment.
 In fact, swimming here is free, and you'll often find many locals and visitors basking on the pool edges and admiring the waterfall.

 Perhaps one of the most "insta-worthy" waterfalls in Cairns, Windin Falls has to be seen to be believed.
-After a relatively easy, 1.5-hour hike in the Wooroonooran National Park, the Windin Falls track finishes at the top of the waterfall
+After a relatively easy, 1.5-hour hike in the Wooroonooran National Park, the Windin Falls track finishes at the top of an epic overflowing waterfall.

-From the top of the falls, you'll get one of the best views in Cairns and the surrounding National Parks as you look down the Jurassic valley.
+From the top of the falls, you'll get one of the best views in Cairns and the surrounding National Parks as you look down the ancient rainforest valley.

 Tip: visit for sunrise for the best views of the valley below the waterfall.